megaoptim/megaoptim-wp/readme.txt

 - Uses progressive JPEG format for faster rendering
 - Supports <strong>WebP</strong>.
 Creates and serves WebP when possible
 - Supports Sub-accounts support with detailed statistics
-- Supports Backups/Restore + option to configure what to backup
+- Supports Backups/Restore + option to configure what to back up
 - Option to select which thumbnails to optimize
 - Option to enable/disable conversion from CMYK to RGB
 - Option to preserve/remove the EXIF/IPTC metadata